haripria/mTFP1-cRel_DirectObservationBcells/Modeling code/README.md

 - `ReactionRates3_old.jl`: reaction rate parameters for all module
 - `ODE_NFkB2.jl`: ODE equations for NFkB module (before integrating noncanonical)
 - `ODE_Apoptosis2_old.jl`: ODE equations for Apoptosis module (removed the presence of A52, C52, and ABCR)
-- `ODE_Differentiation.jl`: ODE equations for Differentiation module
+- `ODE_Differentiation.jl`: ODE equations for Differentiation module (Roy et al. 2019 Immunity, included but not used)
 - `ODE_Proliferation2_old.jl`: ODE equations for Cell Cycle module (modifed from Mitchell et al. 2018 PNAS)
 - `SimulateFunctionsHaricRel.jl`: pre-simulation and simulation functions
 - `HelperFunctions_old.jl`: helper functions for Michaelis-Menten and Hill functions, as well as parameter distributions